Child Support Enforcement

 Child Support Enforcement (CSE) is a family-first program intended to ensure families self-sufficiency.
-The program goals are to ensure that children have the financial and medical support of both their parents; to foster responsible behavior towards children; to emphasize that children need to have both parents involved in their lives; and to reduce welfare costs.
+The program goals are to ensure that children have the financial and medical support of both their parents; to foster responsible behavior towards children and to emphasize that children need both parents involved in their lives.

 Establishing and modifying child or medical support orders; and